HermesSantos/auto-like/README.md

 # auto-like
-An auto like youtube button
+An extension for chrome to automatically like videos